rajdip-b/bookstore/README.md

         npm install
         ```

-    - Then for the server, we need to run 2 commands simultaneously
+    - Then for the server, run
         ```
         npm run dev
         ```